 - Constraints of limited communications technology

-SIP Trunking allows companies to only pay for the number of lines they need as opposed to getting locked into excess analog lines or partially-used T1s and PRIs.
-The savings are realized either by purchasing only the necessary number of channels or by paying only for minutes used.
+SIP trunking allows companies to only pay for the number of lines they need as opposed to getting locked into excess analog lines or partially-used T1s and PRIs.
+The savings are realized by purchasing only the necessary number of channels used.
 This allows companies to make more efficient use of communications costs and reduce or eradicate wasted resources.

 - Because SIP trunking uses a virtual connection, adding lines or modifying service is fast and simple.